 Any support of Project Education India helps to provide access to a quality education for students at the margins.
 You can make a one-time gift, or monthly gifts that make your donation go further.

 It’s fortunate that a few dollars go a long way.
-The boarding homes are a ministry of the Arcot Lutheran Church and the Indian Evangelical Lutheran Church.
+The boarding homes are a ministry of the Arcot Lutheran Church.
 In addition to support through LPGM, the educational program receives assistance from the Indian government for teachers’ salaries.
 In addition, there are local contributions from various sources and parents/families contribute as they are able.
 It is a truly collaborative partnership.

 Children begin school at age 5 or 6 in the first standard (like U.S. first grade).
 Children study through the 12th standard, usually age 17 or 18.